invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

     - The ObjectIds parameter filters the log entries by object ID.
 The object ID is the target object that was acted upon, and depends on the RecordType and Operations values of the event.
 	- You can enter multiple values separated by commas.

+-LogLevel (optional)
+    - Specifies the level of logging.
+None: No logging.
+Minimal: Logs critical errors only.
+Standard: Normal operational logging.
+    - Default: Standard

 .. note::

   **Important note** regarding the StartDate and EndDate variables.

 - When you do not specify a timestamp, the script will automatically default to midnight (00:00) of that day.
 - If you provide a timestamp, it will be converted to the corresponding UTC time.
-For example, if your local timezone is UTC+2, a timestamp like 2023-01-01 08:15:00 will be converted to 2023-01-01 06:15:00 in UTC.
+For example, if your local timezone is UTC+2, a timestamp like 2024-01-01 08:15:00 will be converted to 2024-01-01 06:15:00 in UTC.
-- To specify a date and time without conversion, please use the ISO 8601 format with UTC time (e.g., 2023-01-01T08:15:00Z).
-This format will retrieve data from January 1st, 2023, starting from a quarter past 8 in the morning until the specified end date.
+- To specify a date and time without conversion, please use the ISO 8601 format with UTC time (e.g., 2024-01-01T08:15:00Z).
+This format will retrieve data from January 1st, 2024, starting from a quarter past 8 in the morning until the specified end date.

 Output
 """"""""""""""""""""""""""
 The output will be saved to the 'UnifiedAuditLog' directory within the 'Output' directory, with the file name 'UAL-[$CurrentStart].[csv/json]'.

 Extract group logging
-^^^^^^^^^^^
+""""""""""""""""""""""""""
 You can extract a specific group of logs such as all Exchange or Azure logs in a single operation.
 The below groups are supported:

 +-------------------+--------------------------------------------+